uyuni-project/uyuni-docs/.github/pull_request_template.md

 # Target branches

-* Which product version this PR applies to (Uyuni YYYY.MM, SUMA 4.3, SUMA MU X.Y.Z, or development version)
+* Which product version this PR applies to (Uyuni, SUMA 4.3, SUMA MU X.Y.Z, or SUMA development version).
+This information can be helpful if `ifeval` statements are needed to publish it for certain products only.
 * Does this PR need to be backported?
 If yes, create an issue for tracking it and add the link to this PR.
 * Whenever possible, cross-reference each backport PR here, so that all backports can be easily accessed from the description.